titanXL/design-patterns/README.md

 - Builder - Break down the construction of a complex object into separate concerns.
 - Adapter - Convert an interface of a class into another.
 Allows classes to work togheter that couldnt otherwise because of incompatible interfaces.

-Offtopic: path normalization needed for windows mashines.
+Offtopic: path normalization needed for windows machines.